convergence-ai/convergence-interview/README.md

 ### 🧭 Expectations

 Your submission should include:
-1. A working application or simple command lind client.
+1. A working application or simple command line client.
 2. An agent you implemented yourself (not just calling an agent library).
 3. Well-organised code.
 4. A README with instructions on how to set up and run your agent.